Estimated read time: 5 minutes, 29 seconds

 - It protects your sender reputation by significantly reducing your hard bounce rates.

 These are five of the most common email marketing mistakes committed by brands today.
-Have found yourself committing a few of them??
+Have you found yourself committing a few of them??
 If you want to achieve success in email marketing, all you have to do is take the corresponding corrective actions mentioned in this post and you’ll be on your way to victory.